aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 - $49.38 per month for Data Lake (Iceberg Table)
 - $260.51 for Amazon Redshift
 - \+ $771.47 per month if real-time analytics are enabled
-    - **NOTE:**  Redshift also requires the use of Kinesis data streams which is a $69.30 overlapping cost to be subtracted if both are enabled.

-**NOTE:** Redshift becomes more cost-effective when scanning large data volumes per query (>10GB data scanned for a single query) coupled with frequent queries
+**NOTE:** The price estimates for Amazon Redshift and real-time analytics both include costs for an on-demand Amazon Kinesis data stream.
+If both options are enabled, the overlapping cost of the data stream will have to be subtracted.

 _We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._